Series 7 Episode 4 A Fracture in Time Part Two Written by Ryder Smith and Peter Darwin

 “Yeah.
 I still do.”

 “Well, it involves the police.
 Kind of.”
 She sighed, wondering how she could explain her life choices, and why she had to explain herself in the first place.
 “Look, I know it’s dangerous.
 How could I not?
 But I don’t do this for the thrill.
 I might have done, once, but not anymore.
 I do what I do to protect you, and Bloom, and Aunt Valencia and my dad and Finn and all the rest.
-The minute you guys learn about my life, you’re on the immediate hit list.
+The minute you guys learn about my life, you’re on the hit list.
 I don’t want that.
-You guys are my family, and I want to protect you like I protect the people who can’t protect themselves.”
+I want to protect you like I protect the people who can't do that themselves."

 He leaned back against the rock, resting his palms flat against the rock and tilting his head to look up at the sky, deep in thought.
 She didn't know if he accepted her decision or not.
 Maybe she never would.